PyTweet/PyTweet/README.md

 <br />
 <br />

-PyTweet is a Synchronous python API wrapper for twitter's api, Its filled with rich features and very easy to use.
+PyTweet is a Synchronous python API wrapper for twitter's api, Its filled with rich features and is very easy to use.

 ## Installation